 Severe bleeding is a life-threatening emergency.
 Major blood loss can lead to hemorrhagic shock and the collapse of the cardiovascular system.
-In this First Aid blog, we will discuss three types of bleeding you may encounter at home, in the workplace, and even in public places.
+This First Aid blog will discuss three types of bleeding you may encounter at home, in the workplace, and even in public places.

-In medical terms, bleeding is referred to as ‘hemorrhage.’
+In medical terms, bleeding is referred to as a ‘hemorrhage.’

 How Much Blood is Too Much?

 Before we proceed with the three types of bleeding, it is good to know how much bleeding is an emergency.

 The average adult ranges having between 8 to 12 pints of blood, depending on their height and body size.
 Children have less blood (about 1 pint), and they cannot afford to lose the same amount of blood as adults.